Physical Therapy Guide to Pes Anserine Bursitis

 How Is It Diagnosed?

-- Gently press on the inner side of your knee to see if it is painful to the touch.
+- Gently press on the inner side of your knee to see if it is painful to touch.

 How Can a Physical Therapist Help?

-Your physical therapist will work with you to design a specific treatment program that will speed your recovery, including exercises and treatments that you can do at home.
-Physical therapy will help you return to your normal lifestyle and activities.
+Your physical therapist will work with you to design a specific treatment program for your recovery.
+Physical therapy will help reduce your pain and improve your mobility so you can return to your normal lifestyle and activities.

 Improve flexibility.
 Pes anserine bursitis is often related to tight hamstring (back of the thigh) muscles.
-Your physical therapist will determine if your hamstring muscles or any other leg muscles are tight, and teach you how to stretch them.
+Your physical therapist will determine if your hamstring muscles or any other leg muscles are tight and teach you how to stretch them.

 Can This Injury or Condition Be Prevented?